loot/libloot/docs/api/sorting.rst

 Topologically sort the plugin graphs
 ====================================

-This is done for both graphs independently.
+This is done for all graphs independently.

 Note that edges for explicit interdependencies are the only edges allowed to create cycles.
 However, the graph is again checked for cycles to guard against